-- Can include other researchers based in the UK or internationally at all career stages. - No individual may be a Co-Applicant on more than two projects under this call (nor may a PI be additionally a Co-Applicant on more than one other project). - 27.
-Other Participants: Projects may also include any number of specified 'Other Participants', who may, for example, be relevant stakeholders participating in networking or dissemination events, academic or policy advisers, practitioners, industry representatives, etc. - 28.
+- 29. Other Participants: Projects may also include any number of specified 'Other Participants', who may, for example, be relevant stakeholders participating in networking or dissemination events, academic or policy advisers, practitioners, industry representatives, etc. - 30.
 Research assistance is an eligible cost under this programme and it can be supported where a reasonable case is made in line with the type of work that is required to be undertaken.
-PhD studentships, however, are not an eligible cost. - 29.
-Disciplines: Applicants are reminded that the Academy expects all applications to fundamentally involve and integrate both the humanities and social sciences. - 30.
-Institutions: The award must be held at a UK-based institution recognised by the Academy.
-The following types of organisations will be eligible to apply to host the Fellowship: - Higher Education Institutes that received funding from one of the UK higher education funding bodies. - Research institutes (RIs), for which research councils have established a longterm involvement as major funder as part of the national research base. - Approved relevant Independent Research Organisations. - o Public Sector Research Organisations. - 31.
+PhD studentships, however, are not an eligible cost. - 31.
+Institutions: The award must be held at an institution recognised by the Academy.
+The following types of organisations will be eligible to apply to host the award: - Higher Education Institutes that received funding from one of the UK higher education funding bodies. - o Research institutes (RIs), for which research councils have established a long-term involvement as major funder as part of the national research base. - Approved relevant Independent Research Organisations. - Public Sector Research Organisations. - Research organisations based in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries and approved as eligible by the British Academy no later than 2 weeks before the deadline of this call and who have responded to the question in the application form related to Due Diligence. - 32.
 All grants will be paid to the employing institution of the PI, and not to the individual researchers involved.
-Institutions must be officially recognised by the British Academy prior to the proposal being submitted. - 32.
-The International Science Partnerships Fund in the context of this call is funded by Official Development Assistance, therefore applications for this funding must be ODA-eligible. - 33.
-The UK host organisation is expected to adopt the principles, standards and good practice for the management of research staff set out in the Concordat to Support the Career Development of Researchers (2019) and subsequent amendments.
-Research staff should be appointed on terms that are no less favourable than those of comparable posts in the host organisation. - 34.
-Eligible costs are: - a. the time of the PI and Co-Applicants - b. research assistance - c. training and development for the PI and early career researcher Co-Applicants - d. travel, fieldwork and related expenses - e. networking costs f. university costs in hosting and supporting the project, with award holders expected to base the division of spend on the Full Economic Costing basis at 80%
+Institutions must be officially recognised by the British Academy prior to the proposal being submitted. - 33.
+The International Science Partnerships Fund in the context of this call is funded by Official Development Assistance, therefore applications for this funding must be ODA-eligible. - 34.
+Any host organisation is expected to follow the principles, standards and good practice for the management of research staff set out in the Concordat to Support the Career Development of Researchers (2019) and subsequent amendments.
+Research staff should be appointed on terms that are no less favourable than those of comparable posts in the host organisation. - 35.
+Eligible costs are: - a. the time of the PI and Co-Applicants - b. research assistance - c. training and development for the PI and early career researcher Co-Applicants - d. travel, fieldwork and related expenses - e. networking costs - f. university costs in hosting and supporting the project, with award holders expected to base the division of spend on the Full Economic Costing basis at 80%

-35. Ineligible costs include:
+36. Ineligible costs include: